 The following numbers were crunched by The Washington Post and show the cost of electricity to run Christmas lights seasonally 12 hours daily for 45 days at a cost of 12 cents per kilowatt hour.

-That would be equivalent to putting your Christmas lights up the day after Thanksgiving and taking them down on Jan.
-8, 2018.
+That would be roughly equivalent to putting your Christmas lights up the day after Thanksgiving and taking them down right after the New Year.

 |Type of light||Cost to run|